skip to primary navigation skip to content

 Profile

-Rachel has ten years’ experience teaching secondary history.
+Rachel has nine years’ experience teaching secondary history.
 Following her PGCE at the University of Cambridge she taught history in an 11-18 comprehensive school, which later became a Multi-Academy Trust.
 Working as an Advanced Skills Teacher Rachel worked in two schools within the Trust to support initial teacher training and professional development.
 She undertook her MEd (Researching Practice) in the second year of teaching.

 Back to top